googleinterns/jepsen-on-spanner/README.md

 consistency under special scenarios.
 This project intended to apply Jepsen on Cloud Spanner databases.

+## Design Overview

+This framework focuses on testing the consistency models of the Spanner database.
+It does this by setting up multiple workers on a Google Kubernetes Engine cluster and running operations from them against a Spanner instance.
+Depending on different types of benchmarks the framework measures, the operation types can be different, but they can all be broken down into read / write actions to Spanner.
+Each operation also records two entries in a history.
+Once all operations are performed, the history is extracted and fed to a verifier to check against the consistency model of that benchmark.

+For the scope of this project, we have implemented two types of benchmarks: `bank` and `linearizability`.
+- The `bank` benchmark treats the Spanner instance as a series of accounts with balances.
+It supports two types of operations: a `read` across all accounts, and a `transfer` between two accounts.
+The benchmark then verifies if the balances read reflect all previous successful `transfer` operations.
+Also support stale `read` operations.
+- The `linearizability` benchmark treats the Spanner instance as a key-value store.
+It supports three types of operations: `read`, `write` or a `transaction` that contains a mixture of reads and writes.
+The verifier then checks for linearizability and external consistency models.

+The configuration of the ratio between each type of operations and operation number etc. can be found in `test-config.json`.

 ##Installation
 Make sure you have Java 11, Python 3 and `kubectl` installed.